-Synchronous processing implies that when the application passes an instruction to the AIF for processing, it waits for the application to complete that instruction before continuing.
+Synchronous processing implies that when the application passes an instruction to AIF for processing, it waits for the application to complete that instruction before continuing.

 In Figure 3-1, a CSINIT session call has been issued synchronously.
-The application completes its segment of processing and passes the request to the AIF.
-The AIF executes the CSINIT session call completely and passes the return code to the application.
-The application does not process other instructions while the AIF is executing the CSINIT session call.
+The application completes its segment of processing and passes the request to AIF.
+AIF executes the CSINIT session call completely and passes the return code to the application.
+The application does not process other instructions while AIF is executing the CSINIT session call.